kytimmylai/dischat/README.md

 # dischat
 An easy bot that supports Openai API to query gpt3.5 on your own discord server.
 If you are finding a way to set up a slash command, I implement it in another way you may want to know.
 As a discord user, integrating everything together makes the experience better for me.
-(Here we have gpt and dall so far; others are still trimming and sorting out.
-Stay tuned.)
+Here we have gpt and dall so far; others are still trimming and sorting out.(They are too messed up to be shown to everyone) I plan to release an app_commands.Group version with more integration after a long long long future.
+TBA, Stay tuned.

 <p align="center">
 <img src="myfriend.png" width=50% height=50%
 class="center">